Krishanadave671/vizualizeit/archai.md

 Core reasons people make this mistake:

+Examples where AI was problem :-

+1. A Retail Company Tried to Use a Custom LLM for Product Recommendations What they did: Spent months fine-tuning a GPT-like model to recommend clothes.

+What happened:

+The model hallucinated (suggested "blue jeans" for a user searching for "winter jackets").

+Cost $30k+ in compute for training and infra.

+It still performed worse than their old basic collaborative filtering model.

+Lesson: Structured behavior (clicks, purchases) → classic ML wins easily.

+2. A Health Startup Tried to Use GPT to Predict Disease Risk What they did: Used GPT-3 prompts to "guess" disease likelihood from patient structured data.

+What happened:

+Predictions were random.

+Doctors didn't trust it because there was no explanation.

+Regulators rejected the product.

+Lesson: Risk prediction on patient data = ML classification/regression problem, not language generation.

+3. A Tech Company Made a "Smart Assistant" for Customer Tickets What they did: Built an expensive AI bot to answer customer support tickets automatically.

+What happened:

+60% of tickets were simple password reset issues.

+Could have been solved with a rule-based bot or a small intent classifier.

+AI bot made weird replies → frustrated customers.

+Lesson: Simple decision trees + keyword detection would have solved most tickets faster and cheaper.

+4. An E-commerce Platform Tried AI for Inventory Management What they did: Hired a team to build a generative model to predict inventory needs.

+What happened:

+They ignored historical sales trends.

+AI model guessed wrongly and stores overstocked the wrong items.

+Lesson: Time series forecasting models like ARIMA or Prophet were enough — no AI needed.

+5. A Financial Company Used AI for Document Search (and Regretted It) What they did: Used GPT-style AI to "search" compliance documents.

+What happened:

+The AI generated "plausible-sounding" but wrong answers.

+In compliance/legal, wrong = massive legal risk.

+Lesson: Retrieval-first systems (search the real document, no generation) were the correct safe move.

 Reason	What Happens
 Hype	"AI sounds cooler" → people jump to AI even if not needed.
 Overcomplication	Simple ML is boring, but it often works better.